 3. In a large saucepan, combine the strawberries, sugar and lemon juice.
 Bring slowly to the boil over medium-low heat, stirring constantly.
 Skim the foam.
 Cover and let cook over low heat for 45-50 minutes, stirring often.
 Remove the cover and continue cooking, stirring frequently, until the mixture thickens.
 When jam becomes quite dense, stir constantly to prevent sticking to the bottom of the saucepan.
 This recipe prepares approx. 1200 g (less than 3 pounds) jam (3 jars).
 Good jam should cook until the temperature reaches 220-222°F/104-105°C on a candy thermometer.
 If you don’t have a candy thermometer, use this test: Place a small amount of jam on a spoon and pour back sideways into the pan.
 At first it will be liquid, then later two separate drops will form on the spoon.
 The jam is ready to be removed from the heat when it falls off the spoon as a single drop.
 You can store the jam in jars in the refrigerator for two weeks.
 However if you prefer to keep it longer, you should preserve it, using for example the following canning method

 4. For canning, use previously sterilized jars and new caps.
 Pour warm jam in hot jars and fill them up leaving a gap of 1 cm (½ in).
 Seal and turn them upside down for about 10 minutes to create the vacuum.
 Put the jars in a large pan, cover with cold water.
 Bring to a boil, reduce heat and let it simmer for about 30 minutes.
-Remove the jars from the pan and store in a cool and dark place.
+Remove the jars from the pan when the water is cold and store in a cool and dark place.